lancekrogers/ME-take-home-project/README.md

-# Magic Eden Engineering Challenge
+# Engineering Challenge

 ## Overview
-This repository contains the codebase for the Magic Eden Engineering Challenge.
+This repository contains the codebase for the ME Engineering Challenge.
 It includes various packages for handling accounts, callbacks, database operations, and ingestion of data.

 ### Instructions for running locally
 After unziping the project run the below commands from inside the project directory: